Prashanti12/Cyber-security/README.md

 Exploration of different tools and technologies used for privacy protection.
 The project aimed to raise awareness about online privacy issues and provide practical solutions to safeguard personal information in the digital realm.

 By working on this internship project, I gained practical knowledge and hands-on experience in cybersecurity, ethical hacking, and privacy protection.
 The project enabled me to develop critical skills in Linux, networking, and using cybersecurity tools effectively.
-It also enhanced my understanding of various cyber threats and provided insights into the measures needed to secure online privacy.
+It also enhanced my understanding of various cyber threats and provided insights into the measures needed to secure online privacy.[link] (https://docs.google.com/document/d/1vMO6tnlwEHY1t6wBkMconjJi02J5dgnI/edit?usp=sharing&ouid=107461330307233870107&rtpof=true&sd=true)